Aarception/Mo-information-security-portfolio/README.md

 Trust in my word is reinforced to capacity by the extent of their inscription.
 My promises have collateral.

 I require one small trust-ensuring inscription by email.
 Could be a sentence.
 Could be from a non-official, temporary mask.
 Could be sent to encrypted address.
-This decision would be made worthy by the very production of it's purpose.
+The decision is made worth by the very production of it's purpose.

 ---